OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 Happy deployments!

-*Thanks to Shaun Hevey, Matt Shepherd, Ray Nham, and Egor Pavlikhin who all contributed to this blog post.*
+*Thanks to Ray Nham, Egor Pavlikhin, and Matt Shepherd who all contributed to this blog post.*